OpenScienceComputing/cloud-school-2025/blog_post.md

 ## 🌍 The GlobalCoast and ProtoCoast Initiatives

 **CoastPredict** is a Programme endorsed under the UN Decade of Ocean Science for Sustainable Development, focused on revolutionizing Global Coastal Ocean observation and forecasting.
-(Learn more at [coastpredict.org](https://www.coastpredict.org/))

 **GlobalCoast** is a European-led endorsed action under the UN Decade of Ocean Science for Sustainable Development.
 It provides the framework for establishing a seamless, integrated, and sustained **global coastal ocean observing and forecasting system**.
-(Find out more about the GlobalCoast Initiative on the CoastPredict website: [coastpredict.org/globalcoast-initiative](https://www.coastpredict.org/globalcoast-initiative/)) This system aims to improve the understanding of coastal processes, enhance the prediction of coastal hazards, and deliver essential information for the sustainable management of coastal resources, addressing critical issues like sea-level rise and marine pollution.
+This system aims to improve the understanding of coastal processes, enhance the prediction of coastal hazards, and deliver essential information for the sustainable management of coastal resources, addressing critical issues like sea-level rise and marine pollution.

 ### ProtoCoast: Enabling Cloud-Native Workflows

-To standardize computation and accelerate progress, **ProtoCoast** ([Initiative Page](https://www.coastpredict.org/protocoast-cloud/)) is a key GlobalCoast initiative focused on enabling **cloud-native workflows** for model execution, data accessibility (both observational and model output), and the creation of shared research environments.
+To standardize computation and accelerate progress, **ProtoCoast** is a key GlobalCoast initiative focused on enabling **cloud-native workflows** for model execution, data accessibility (both observational and model output), and the creation of shared research environments.

-ProtoCoast utilizes the **EGI Cloud Infrastructure** ([Official Website](https://www.egi.eu/)).
-Initial workflow testing has been conducted on the **Pangeo@EOSC JupyterHub** ([Access Portal](https://pangeo-eosc.vm.fedcloud.eu/)), which runs on EGI and is developed and maintained by the X project.
+ProtoCoast utilizes the **EGI Cloud Infrastructure**.
+Initial workflow testing has been conducted on the **Pangeo@EOSC JupyterHub**, which runs on EGI and is developed and maintained by the X project.

 -----